Hard Disk Sentinel: Linux version

 In 2008, Hard Disk Sentinel Linux version released, a command-line console tool detection and showing disk status with limited support of RAID configuration and SSDs in addition to hard disk status detection.
 The Linux version is available on x86, x64 and Raspberry Pi, ARMv5 platforms.

 Since 30 August 2017, the Linux version supports industrial SD cards too and can be used with NAS and DAS devices.

 Linux version of Hard Disk Sentinel is still limited like the DOS version.
-The Linux version can only be used in the Linux Terminal, and it also does not allow you to run any disk tests are repairs.
+The Linux version can only be used in the Linux Terminal, and it also does not allow you to run any disk tests or repairs.
 You can also save the disk report as an HTML file to get a readable format.

-In 2019, a Graphical user interface ("GUI") version was released, but its functionally is very limited.
+In 2019, a Graphical user interface ("GUI") version was released, but its functionality is very limited.
 Its primary purpose is just to check if the disk health is good and temperature of the disk.
-Other then that, there is really nothing else you can do.
+Other than that, there is really nothing else you can do.
 In addition, the GUI version had been last updated all the way back in 2021 as a minor update.